Princess Grace Hospital Centre

-The Princess Grace Hospital Centre (Centre hospitalier Princesse-Grace, CHPG), named after Princess Grace Kelly, is the only public hospital in Monaco.
-It is open 24/7.
+The Princess Grace Hospital Centre (Centre hospitalier Princesse-Grace, CHPG), named after Grace Kelly, is the only public hospital in Monaco.

 History

 The hospital was opened in 1902 by Prince Albert I as the Monaco Hospital.
 A service of pediatrics was created in 1949.
 In 1958, the hospital was further expanded and a polyclinic was added to the complex.
 The health institution was renamed after Princess Grace of Monaco.